Uniontown, Pennsylvania: History

 The Columbia Rolling Mill, an iron and steel works, was located in Uniontown from 1887 to 1895.
 The mill was the town's top industry at that time.
 During the Coal Boom of the early part of the 20th century, Uniontown was home to at least 13 millionaires, the most (per capita) of any city in the United States.
 "Coal barons" and Carl Laemmle, the president of Universal Films, sponsored the famous Uniontown Speedway board track from 1916 to 1922.
 It was a mile and a quarter raceway.

 As with most of Western Pennsylvania, Uniontown's economy waned during the region's deindustrialization of the late 20th century, when the steel industry restructured and many jobs went elsewhere, including offshore.
 This decline continued into the 21st century, and the population is about half its peak of 1940.

-The USS Uniontown (PF-65), a Tacoma-class frigate, was named for the city by the United States Navy on August 16, 1944, the only ship to be so named.
+The only United States Navy ship named for the city was USS Uniontown, a Tacoma-class frigate renamed from Chattanooga on August 16, 1944.

 In 1967, Uniontown was the birthplace of the McDonald's Big Mac sandwich.
 In 2007, the Big Mac Museum was opened in North Huntingdon Township in Westmoreland County, to the disappointment of some Uniontown residents.
 According to a McDonald's spokesperson, the decision was based on logistics and access, but Uniontown residents complained in an article that was published in The Herald-Standard.

 The Uniontown Downtown Historic District, Gallatin School, John S. Douglas House, John P. Conn House, and Adam Clarke Nutt Mansion are listed on the National Register of Historic Places.

 Geography

-Uniontown is located slightly west of the center of Fayette County at 39°54'0" North, 79°43'28" West (39.900040, -79.724478).
+Uniontown is located slightly west of the center of Fayette County at 39°54'0" North, 79°43'28" West (39.900040, −79.724478).
+It is located 12 mi north of the West Virginia state line.

 According to the United States Census Bureau, the city has a total area of 5.29 km2, all land.
 The city is 999 ft above sea level and rests at the base of Chestnut Ridge, the westernmost ridge of the Appalachian Mountains to the east.
 The National Pike or Cumberland Road crossed over the mountains and passed through the area which became the center of Uniontown.
 The route is now Business Route 40, as the mainline of US 40 bypasses the city center to the south and west as a freeway loop called the George Marshall Parkway.

 Climate

-Uniontown lies in a transition between a humid continental climate (Köppen Dfa) and a humid subtropical climate (Köppen Cfa) with cold (sometimes freezing cold) to mild winters, owing its location near the mountains with average daytime temperatures running in the 30s to 40s °F (0-10°C) and warm to hot and humid summers with average daytime temperatures running in the 70s to 80s °F (20-30°C).
+Uniontown is located in a transition between a humid continental climate (Köppen Dfa) and a humid subtropical climate (Köppen Cfa) with cold and snowy (sometimes bitter cold) to mild winters, owing its location near Chestnut Ridge with average daytime temperatures running in the 30s to 40s °F (0–10 °C) and warm to hot and humid summers with average daytime temperatures running in the 70s to 80s °F (20–30 °C).